scalikejdbc/scalikejdbc/readme.md

 ConnectionPool.singleton("jdbc:h2:mem:hello", "user", "pass")

-// ad-hoc session provider on the REPL implicit val session = AutoSession
+// ad-hoc session provider on the REPL implicit val session: DBSession = AutoSession

 // table creation, you can run DDL by using #execute as same as JDBC sql"""